usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 2/Module Two Outline.md

 # Module 2 Outline: Understanding People and Problems
-This module introduces participants to the Discovery Sprint—a structured, time-bound approach to understanding users, identifying root problems, and informing smarter, more effective acquisitions.
+This module introduces participants to the Discovery Sprint, a structured, time-bound approach to understanding users, identifying root problems, and informing smarter, more effective acquisitions.
 By focusing on early-stage research and analysis, Discovery Sprints help teams avoid premature solutions and align their work with real user needs and mission outcomes.

 ## Module Objectives:
-- Describe the purpose and structure of a Discovery Sprint and how it supports smarter acquisitions
+- Describe the purpose and structure of a Discovery Sprint and how it supports smarter acquisitions.
-- Analyze user research to identify root problems and craft strong problem statements
+- Analyze user research to identify root problems and craft strong problem statements.
-- Apply product tools like stakeholder maps, personas, and journey maps to uncover user needs
+- Apply product tools like stakeholder maps, personas, and journey maps to uncover user needs.
-- Define success criteria and next steps that link user outcomes to mission goals
+- Define success criteria and next steps that link user outcomes to mission goals.

 ## Required Topics:
 - [Why Discovery Sprints Matter](https://github.com/usds/ditap-curriculum-update/blob/main/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module%202/Why%20Discovery%20Sprints%20Matter.md)